 As well as his TV work, Andrew has hosted his own phone-in programme on Radio Five Live called Andrew Castle's Tennis Night, and he also regularly narrates for documentaries such as Flight of Death for Channel 4.
 He makes regular contributions to the Mail, Telegraph, Times and Observer and is also an accomplished speaker with great experience of conferences and after dinner speaking.

-Find out how to book Andrew Castle as the male host speaker for your next event by calling SpeakOut! on 0131 440 9226 or clicking the button below.
+Find out how to book Andrew Castle as the after dinner speaker for your next event by calling SpeakOut! on 0131 440 9226 or clicking the button below.